-Flair and Flexibility with Furniture
+Flair And Flexibility With Furniture

-Furniture and equipment packages
+Furniture and Equipment Packages

 Furnishing your house share need not cost a fortune.
 Durable furniture is advisable in all the communal areas that will need to be able to cope with heavy usage.
 It is possible to purchase furniture packages specifically aimed at landlords who let rooms in shared houses but it is just as easy to do it yourself to fit in with your own particular budget.
 Invest in quality mattresses that are neither too firm nor too soft.
 Strong bed frames are also advisable.

-Safety issues to bear in mind
+Safety Issues to Bear in Mind

 All portable electrical items such as lampshades will have to comply with electrical safety requirements and be replaced if the flexes become damaged.
 The same applies to small appliances such as kettles, irons and toasters which get heavy usage yet are so cheap to replace.

-Storage and space-saving ideas
+Storage and Space-Saving Ideas

 The kitchens and bathrooms will likely need very little in the way of furnishings and should be free of clutter.
-Each tenant should be allocated their own individual cupboards if the space allows, for their own food and equipment, although kitchen equipment in shared housing is generally provided by the landlord.
+Each tenant should be allocated their own individual cupboards if space allows, for their own food and equipment, although kitchen equipment in shared housing is generally provided by the landlord.

 Last but not least don't forget the soft furnishings such as scatter cushions, curtains and bedspreads.
 Once you have added these finishing touches to your rooms to let, you can take some eye-catching photos and begin to advertise for suitable housemates.

-You may or may not want to supply bedding and toweling but it is a nice touch to show your rooms with the beds fully made up and of course this will be essential for a good photography when advertising for housemates.
+You may or may not want to supply bedding and toweling but it is a nice touch to show your rooms with the beds fully made up and of course, this will be essential for a good photography when advertising for housemates.

-A few tasteful pictures or art work here and there to coordinate with the decor will complete the atmosphere you want to create
+A few tasteful pictures or artwork here and there to coordinate with the decor will complete the atmosphere you want to create

-Preparing a room for viewing
+Preparing a Room for Viewing

 © 2015 Stella Kaye